 - Finely chop carrot, celery, onion, garlic and rosemary.

 - Make a 'soffritto' (stir fry in olive oil, at medium heat, until tender).

-- Add the cannellini (drained).
+- Add the cannellini (drained and rinsed).

 - Add the crushed tomatoes and the vegetable stock; adjust salt and pepper.